spockcc/PPAM2024/README.md

 This repository contains all software and data necessary to replicated every number, table and figure printed in the manuscript "The need for accuracy and smoothness in numerical simulations".
 This manuscript has been submitted to the conference Parallel Processing and Applied Mathematics, PPAM-2024.
-The authors are Carl Chrisian Kjelgaard Mikkelsen (spock@cs.umu.se) from Umeaa University, Sweden and Lorien Lopez-Villellas (lorien.lopez@bsc.se) from Barcelona Supercomputing Center, Spain.
+The authors are Carl Chrisian Kjelgaard Mikkelsen (spock@cs.umu.se) from Umeaa University, Sweden and Lorién López-Villellas (lorien.lopez@unizar.es) from University of Zaragoza, Spain.

 The reader who wishes to replicate the experiments or examine the output in greater detail should clone the repository.

 This is the structure of the repository</br>
 . </br>
-├── gromacs-2021 </br>
+├── gromacs </br>
-├── gromacs_install_double.sh</br>
-├── gromacs_process_results.py</br>
-├── gromacs_run.sh</br>
-├── lysozyme</br>
-├── report</br>
-└── requirements.txt</br>
+└── report</br>

 If the reader does not wish to work with GROMACS, then the only relevant folder is "report" We include the output from GROMACS in the form of MATLAB .mat files.